Congress stalwart from West Bengal Somen Mitra died at a hospital here early Thursday. He was 78.

 Mitra left the TMC in 2014 following differences with Banerjee and rejoined the Congress.
 He became Congress president again in 2018.

 Mitra was admitted in Belle Vue Clinic for 17 days due to heart and kidney ailments.
 Hospital sources said he died following a cardiac arrest.
-Earlier, he had tested negative for Covid-19.
+He had tested negative for Covid-19.

 📣 The Indian Express is now on Telegram.
 Click here to join our channel (@indianexpress) and stay updated with the latest headlines